Customer Loyalty

 • Response to non-promotional communications

-A customer who reads your blog posts, participates in your online community, and shares your content likely feels an emotional connection that transcends transactions.
+Digital engagement often serves as a proxy for emotional connection.
+A customer who reads your blog posts, participates in your online community, and shares your content likely feels an emotional connection to your brand.

 The most revealing insights often come from combining metrics.
 For example, comparing NPS scores with engagement patterns and purchase behaviour can help you identify which emotional drivers most powerfully influence buying decisions.